These inflammation reducing vegan recipes are real health boosters for everyone, of every age!

 Get the recipe here.

-I can’t wait to try this out!
+This is one of those inflammation reducing vegan recipes I can’t wait to check out!
 I’m a huge fan of a pumpkin spice lattes, but they usually come with so much sugar.
 This recipe is an exception – it’s sweetened with a touch of maple syrup and coconut cream.
 The delicate blend of spices add autumnal flavour, whereas the turmeric yields all those great healing properties that you’re well aware of by now, I’m sure.

 Get the recipe here.